joyent/conch-api/Conch/lib/Conch/Validation/README.md

     An optional `CODEREF` to construct validation results.
 If unspecified, validation results are built as `HASHREF`s.
-The `CODEREF` will be passed a list of attributes and values (Attributes are 'message', 'name', 'status', 'hint') whenever a validation result is registered.
+The `CODEREF` will be passed a list of attributes and values (Attributes are 'message', 'name', 'category', 'status', and 'hint') whenever a validation result is created.

 ### Run